fugabi/github.io-blog/_posts/2001-08-14-emotions-metaphors-and-reality.md

 ---
-layout: post
-title: 'EMOTIONS, METAPHORS AND REALITY'
+title: EMOTIONS, METAPHORS AND REALITY
-date: '2001-08-14 08:02:00'
+date: 2001-08-14
-tags:
-  - philosophy
-  - essay
-published: true
 ---

-A PHENOMENOLOGICAL APPROACH TO WILLIAM LYALL’S *INTELLECT, THE EMOTIONS AND THE MORAL NATURE*
+A PHENOMENOLOGICAL APPROACH TO WILLIAM LYALL’S _INTELLECT, THE EMOTIONS AND THE MORAL NATURE_

 by

-GABRIEL FURMUZACHI
-April 2001
+GABRIEL FURMUZACHI April 2001

 **Abstract**